TerrorJacktyl/jinx-it-project/README.md

 If the build is complaining about psycopg2, don't worry!
 First, check jinx_project/requirements.txt and see if `psycopg2-binary>=2.8` is on a line.
 If not, add it.
 Now follow the build instructions as specified directly above.

+If you are getting problems loading material ui icons, you might need to do a full system rubuild.

 ## Superuser

 User: `jinx`\